Differential/docs/GUIDEBOOK.md

 How much do you contribute at a larger scope than your core skill?
 How much did you influence correct prioritization of work or resource trade-offs by others?
 Are you good customer development?
 Customer support?
 Are you good at finding and killing bugs after a launch?

-## Be, and hire T-shaped people
+## Be, and hire V-shaped people

-Successful, “T-shaped” people are both highly skilled at a broad set of things, and deep experts within a more narrow discipline.
-We highly value “T-shaped” people.
+Successful, “V-shaped” people are both highly skilled at a broad set of things, and deep experts within a more narrow discipline.
+We highly value “V-shaped” people.

 ## Hiring